NativeScript/docs-v7/getting-started/chapter-3.md

 ```
 <div class="exercise-end"></div>

 > **NOTE**: The keyword `exports` is part of [CommonJS](http://wiki.commonjs.org/wiki/Modules/1.1), the standard on which both NativeScript and Node.js' implementations of modules are based.
-In CommonJS-based JavaScript modules, a free variable called `exports` is an object to which a module may add properties and methods to configure its external API.
+In CommonJS-based JavaScript modules, a free variable called `exports` is an object to which a module might add properties and methods to configure its external API.
 Using `exports` in a code-behind file exposes the function for use in the view, or XML file.
 That is, the `exports.load` assignment in the code-behind file is what makes `loaded="load"` in the view work.

 When you run the app with this change, NativeScript triggers the `load()` function you created in the code-behind file, and you should see the word “hello” logged in your terminal.